 Do you suspect the at-fault driver in your crash was distracted?
 Contact our law offices in Miami, Florida, to schedule a free consultation today.

-How Shaked Law Firm Can Help After a Distracted Driving Accident in Miami
+How Shaked Law Personal Injury Lawyers Can Help After a Distracted Driving Accident in Miami

 Distracted driving creates a risk for everyone on the road.
 Drivers should have their full attention on the roads when they choose to get behind the wheel.
 Unfortunately, that’s not always the case.
 If you are injured, our seasoned Miami car accident lawyers can help you hold the distracted driver accountable for your damages.

 However, the insurance company won’t always be quick to believe that distracted driving caused your accident.
 The driver may even deny responsibility.
-Fortunately, our lawyers at Shaked Law Firm have over 100 years of experience between us.
+Fortunately, our lawyers at Shaked Law Personal Injury Lawyers have over 100 years of experience between us.
 Our Florida board-certified trial lawyers have seen cases like yours time and time again–and we know how to win.

 - Investigate to prove what caused your crash

 - Work with experts and specialists who can offer guidance